elinsky/ml-interview-dojo/ml-rapid-fire/classical-ml/linear-regression/01-what-is-linear-regression.md

 **Q:** What is linear regression?

-**A:** A supervised learning algorithm that models a linear relationship between input variables (X) and a continuous output variable (y).
-Predicts y as a weighted sum of inputs plus a bias term.
+**A:**
+- Supervised learning algorithm
+- Models a linear combination of input features (no inherent feature interactions)
+- Output is a continuous real number
+- Form: weighted sum of features plus bias term

 ---